#RutherfordCountyStrong • Learn more about Rutherford County's COVID-19 Response >

 July 1, 1996, Rutherford County adopted a private act establishing the collection of fees for new residential development within all of Rutherford County.
 This is referred to as the “Development Tax” which is established as a flat fee totaling one thousand, five hundred dollars ($1,500.00) per dwelling unit.
 These fees are paid prior to the issuance of a building permit and collected by the Building Codes Department and Planning Dept.

-The Department of Codes Administration is composed of six principal divisions, including Administrative, Plans Examination, Building, Housing, Zoning and Development Tax collection, with a Director, a staff of eleven.
+The Department of Codes Administration is composed of five principal divisions, including Building Permit Issuance, Plans Examination, Building Inspection, Zoning Enforcement and Development Tax collection, with a Director, and a staff of fourteen.